ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 RIV specifically addresses the collection of information from enterprise network devices by authorized agents of the enterprise.
 As such, privacy is a fundamental concern for those deploying this solution, given EU GDPR, California CCPA, and many other privacy regulations.
-The enterprise should implement and enforce their duty of care.
+The enterprise SHOULD implement and enforce their duty of care.

 See {{NetEq}} for more context on privacy in networking devices.